 Originally marketed as exploring a true story, audiences lapped up Hooper’s original offering with equal doses of revulsion and thrill.
 Since then, the Texas Chainsaw IP has stayed strong, with eight further entries.

 What makes The Texas Chainsaw Massacre franchise stand out is the impact it had on horror filmmaking; an impact still felt today.
 It truly is the daddy of the slasher subgenre, landing four long years before the brutality of Michael Myers in Halloween.
 It was the first time a group of unassuming teenagers were picked off, one by one, by a deranged killer – and as we know, it was far from the last.

 Considering how greatly indebted contemporary horror is to The Texas Chain Saw Massacre, it’s only right to look back at the franchise that started it all.

-To celebrate Leatherface’s legacy as one of horror’s most defining icons, we’re ranking the eight Texas Chainsaw Massacre films, from the 1974 original to 2017’s Leatherface, from worst to best in terms of artistic achievement and overall quality.
+To celebrate Leatherface’s legacy as one of horror’s most defining icons, in this edition of Ranked we’re ranking the nine Texas Chainsaw Massacre films, from the 1974 original to 2022’s Texas Chainsaw Massacre, from worst to best in terms of artistic achievement and overall quality.